-Project Description This project provides upgrades to critical hydraulic, mechanical, electrical, and process equipment
+Project DescriptionThis project provides upgrades to critical hydraulic, mechanical, electrical, and process equipment which is at the end of its useful life for three critical and integrated pump stations.

 Environmental Review This project is a Type II Action and will not require further environmental review.